Most marketers treat lead generation as a vanity metric by chasing email addresses that never convert.

 Take a look at this ad from Melyssa:

-As you can notice, she speaks to an audience that already writes blogs; they know and experience the struggle of not being able to get enough readers.
+As you can see, she speaks to an audience that already writes blogs; they know and experience the struggle of not getting enough readers.

 She clearly states the benefits of signing up for her free workshop and the promise is simple!
 She ain't promising to teach dime-a-dozen traffic generation strategies but only Pinterest.